Seriatim: In the United States

 During the Marshall Court of the early 19th century, the United States Supreme Court discontinued issuing opinions seriatim, instead delivering one unanimous opinion, or majority, concurring, and dissenting opinions, a practice that continues today.
-When there is an unanimous, or a majority opinion, it becomes the opinion of the court.
+When there is a unanimous, or a majority opinion, it becomes the opinion of the court.

 Outside of the Supreme Court's practice, the word is still occasionally used in the 21st century.
 For instance, the 2009, Title III, Rule 15(a)(1) of the U.S. Federal Rules of Civil Procedure regarding Amended and Supplemental Pleadings (part of pretrial procedure) was amended to allow three changes in the time previously allowed to make one change.
 The change was described as follows:

 This provision will force the pleader to consider carefully and promptly the wisdom of amending to meet the arguments in the motion ... and will expedite determination of issues that otherwise might be raised seriatim.

 The right to make changes now ends 21 days after service of a motion.